Henry Box Brown

 As Henry Box Brown, he began an active career lecturing and performing.
 He worked with the artist Josiah Wolcott and others to create a moving panorama to illustrate his lectures about slavery.
 Henry Box Brown’s Mirror of Slavery opened in Boston on April 11, 1850.
 During the lecture, Brown would climb into a replica of the box and re-create his unboxing.
 By October 1850, after an abortive kidnapping attempt and fearful that he would be arrested and returned to Virginia under the new federal Fugitive Slave Act, Brown sailed for England, where he remained for more than a decade.

 In his performances in England and Wales, Brown mingled his antislavery lecture and panorama with entertaining acts.
 In 1875 he returned to the United States with a wife, whom he had married by 1859, and a daughter.
-The family continued to perform as late as February 1889.
-The date and place of his death are unknown.
+The Browns performed at Milbury and Worcester, Massachusetts, at the beginning of 1878, and an Ontario newspaper reports a performance of the Brown Family Jubilee Singers at Brantford on February 26, 1889.
+By that time Henry Box Brown was living in Toronto, where he died on June 15, 1897.
+He was buried in Necropolis Cemetery there.

 Nominated by Brynn Sprinkle and Maya Wimer, Mary Johnston’s first-grade class (2009–2010), Clark Elementary School, Charlottesville